lovecrafts/awsadvent/index.md

 * Kibana
 * Jenkins

+For a while we had been discussing some kind of Single Sign On (SSO) system to manage access to all these disparate systems.
+We use Google GSuite for corporate mail and our Human Resources Team add and remove people as they join and leave, including contractors.
+So it seemed the obvious system to treat as our single source of truth (or as good as we have for now anyway).

+In June 2018 AWS announced the integration of Cognito and JWT Authorisation within their ALBs. <a name="ref1-return" ></a>[[1]](#ref1)

+This would allow any Web Based back office services to be put behind a public facing ALB with Cognito Authorisation via GSuite.

-This probably equates to 90% of VPN traffic.
-Theoretically we should be able to get the required VPN services to be SSH/RDP only.
+This probably equates to 90% of our corporate VPN traffic.
+Theoretically we should be able to get the required VPN services to be used only for emergency SSH/RDP only.
 And we should limit SSH access as much as possible with other tooling.

 Integrating with GSuite gets LoveCrafts significantly closer to a full SSO Evaluation

+## Proof of concept

+A testing AWS account was choosen and we created

+* Cognito User Pool
+* Cognito App Client
+* Application Load Balancer (ALB)
+* Google OAuth2 Client Credentials

-An ALB was configured in  account and added as a separate CNAME to an existing service.
+The ALB was configured in a testing account and added as a separate CNAME to an existing service.

-A Google OAuth2 Client was configure and added to a Cognito User Pool in MGMT.
+The Google OAuth2 Client credentials were configured and added to the Cognito User Pool in the testing account.

 Enabling the authentication, all access to the ALB was directed to a Google auth page and redirected back to the ALB once sign in was complete.

 Transparent access worked fine, and a user was added to the Cognito Pool.

+Access was allowed to the protected resource.

-## The Good
+### The Good

 Works transparently without having to write any app specific code.
 Zero to up and running in ~5mins.

 AWS ALB passes the user profile data in a X-Amzn-Oidc-Data header that the app/nginx etc can access (although it is base64 encoded json)

-## The Bad
+### The Bad

 Any Google account permits access.
 (This service is designed to allow app developers to pass off user management to Google, Twitter, Facebook or any OAuth2/OpenID platform.)

 The App needs to validate JWT Token to prove authenticity of the X-Amzn-Oidc-Data header which leads onto....

-## The Ugly
+### The Ugly

 Initially it was relatively trivial to get Nginx to decode the X-Amzn-Oidc-Data Header, extract the Username/email/firstname/lastname and pass as separate headers to the downstream app.